Advertiser Disclosure

 Many times, homebuyers fall in love with a home or neighborhood without a complete picture of how the community is changing — for better or worse.

-“As you tour homes, remember it’s not just about curb appeal but long-term value,” Saini said.
 Make sure you do price comparisons with other homes in the area, and see how much their value has grown over the past five or more years.

-As a first-time homebuyer, you’re likely just trying to take care of the here and now, but try also to consider if you would be able to get back your investment or, even better, make a profit if you had to sell your home unexpectedly.
+As a first-time homebuyer, you’re likely just trying to take care of the here and now, but also try to consider if you would be able to get back your investment or, even better, make a profit if you had to sell your home unexpectedly.
 Savvy homebuyers should be mindful of what influences a home’s value and aim to purchase a property with good prospects for appreciation and higher valuations down the line.

 Get Educated